Breechloader

 A Springfield Model 1888 rifle with its breech open.

 Schematic of various forms of locking on breechloading firearms.

 A breechloader is a firearm or artillery piece in which the user loads the ammunition from the breech (rear) end of the barrel.
-The vast majority of modern firearms are breech-loaders.
+The vast majority of modern firearms are breechloaders.

-Before the mid-19th century, most guns were muzzleloaders--guns loaded from the muzzle (front) end of the barrel.
+Before the mid-19th century, most guns were muzzleloaders, guns loaded from the muzzle (front) end of the barrel.

-Only a few muzzleloading weapons, such as mortars, rifle grenades, some rocket launchers, such as the Panzerfaust 3 and RPG-7, and the GP series grenade launchers, have remained in common usage in modern military conflicts.
-However, referring to a weapon explicitly as breech-loading is mostly limited to weapons where the operator loads ammunition by hand (and not by operating a mechanism such as a bolt-action), such as artillery pieces or break-action small arms.
+Only a few muzzle-loading weapons, such as mortars, rifle grenades, some rocket launchers, such as the Panzerfaust 3 and RPG-7, and the GP series grenade launchers, have remained in common usage in modern military conflicts.
+However, referring to a weapon explicitly as breech-loading is mostly limited to weapons in which the operator loads ammunition by hand (and not by operating a mechanism such as a bolt action), such as artillery pieces or break-action small arms.

-Breech-loading provides the advantage of reduced reloading time because it is far quicker to load the projectile and propellant into the chamber of a gun or cannon than to reach all the way over to the front end to load ammunition and then push them back down a long tube - especially when the projectile fits tightly and the tube has spiral ridges from rifling.
-In field artillery, the advantages were similar - crews no longer had to get in front of the gun and pack ammunition in the barrel with a ramrod, and the shot could now tightly fit the bore, greatly increasing its power, range, and accuracy.
-It also made it easier to load a previously fired weapon with a fouled barrel.
-Gun turrets and emplacements for breechloaders can be smaller since crews don't need to retract the gun for loading into the muzzle end.
-Unloading a breechloader is much easier as well, as the ammunition can be unloaded from the breech end and is often doable by hand; unloading muzzle loaders requires drilling into the projectile to drag it out through the whole length of the barrel, and in some cases the guns are simply fired to facilitate the unloading process.
+Breech-loading designs provide several advantages, chief among which is reduced reload time.
+Rather than having to push propellant and projectile through the whole length of the barrel and pack it down, they can be simply inserted into the chamber far quicker.
+The reloading process itself is also streamlined, as the weapons do not need to be maneuvered around as much; for artillery, this also allows gun emplacements to be smaller and the crew to remain better protected.
+Rifled or fouled barrels do not impede loading the breech.
+Another advantage is that projectiles could be made to fit the bore tightly, increasing power, range and accuracy.
+Unloading a breechloader is much easier as well, as the ammunition can be unloaded from the breech end, which can often be done by hand.
+Unloading muzzleloaders requires drilling into the projectile to drag it out through the whole length of the barrel, and in some cases, the guns are simply fired to facilitate the unloading process.

-The advent of breech-loading gave a significant increase to effective firepower by its own right, and also enabled further revolutions in firearm designs such as repeating and self-loading firearms.
+The advent of breechloading gave a significant increase to effective firepower by its own right, and it also enabled further revolutions in firearm designs such as repeating and self-loading firearms.

 History

 Although breech-loading firearms were developed as far back as the early 14th century in Burgundy and various other parts of Europe, breech-loading became more successful with improvements in precision engineering and machining in the 19th century.

 The main challenge for developers of breech-loading firearms was sealing the breech.
-This was eventually solved for smaller firearms by the development of the self-contained metallic cartridge in the mid-19th century.
-For firearms too large to use cartridges, the problem was solved by the development of the interrupted screw.
+That was eventually solved for smaller firearms by the development of the self-contained metallic cartridge in the mid-19th century.
+For firearms that are too large to use cartridges, the problem was solved by the development of the interrupted screw.